eakbas/tf-svm/README.md

 ===

-A demonstration of how you can use [TensorFlow](http://www.tensorflow.org/) to implement a L2-norm support vector machine (SVM) in primal form.
+A demonstration of how you can use [TensorFlow](http://www.tensorflow.org/) to implement a standard L2-regularized support vector machine (SVM) in primal form.

 `linear_svm.py` optimizes the following SVM cost using gradient descent: